anshuman73/resultomator/README.md

 Generated log at the end gave this -

 ```
 Log:

 416 valid records downloaded, saving everything to database...

 Finished processing everything.

-Took 22.844650506973267 seconds for execution for processing 416 valid records
+Took 20.92346954345703 seconds for execution for processing 416 valid records
-Press Enter to exit:

 ```